 - The proposed policy addresses the weaknesses in the current maternity leave policy, as described above in the Nature of the Problem the Proposal Addresses.
 Specifically, the proposed policy: - Clearly describes the role of the department chair, and other administrators, in the maternity leave process; - The policy explicitly describes who is eligible for maternity leave, the time frame for which a faculty member may be on leave, the process for requesting leave, the duties from which a faculty member is excused, and how maternity leave interacts with the tenure process. - Departments across campus often struggle to hire and retain faculty due to the relatively low salaries offered coupled with a heavy course load.
-The proposed policy could aid in faculty hiring and retention.
+The proposed policy could aid in faculty hiring and retention. - The proposed policy is designed to allow for a new mother to attend to the immediate demands precipitated by the birth of a child without interrupting the continuity of students' educational experience.

-- The proposed policy is designed to allow for a new mother to attend to the immediate demands precipitated by the birth of a child without interrupting the continuity of students' educational experience. - The proposed policy is based on recommended "best practices", which suggests that childbirth (maternity leave) and childrearing (parental leave) policies be separated. - The proposed policy follows the recommended "best practices" of offering an "active service/modified duties" model, in which a faculty member is released from teaching duties in a semester when a significant number of days (usually 10) will be missed by the professor.
+- The proposed policy is based on recommended "best practices", which suggests that childbirth (maternity leave) and childrearing (parental leave) policies be separated. - The proposed policy follows the recommended "best practices" of offering an "active service/modified duties" model, in which a faculty member is released from teaching duties in a semester when a significant number of days (usually 10) will be missed by the professor.
 However, the faculty member is not released from other faculty duties, such as research.
-The proposed maternity leave policy was modeled after the policy that has been in place for several years at Hampden-Sydney College.

-Date submitted to Senate Executive Committee for Consideration:
+Pate submitted to Senate Executive Committee for Consideration:

-Action(s) Taken:
+action(s) Taken:

-Date first read at Faculty Senate:
+Pate first read at Faculty Senate:

-Action(s) Taken:
+action(s) Taken:

-Date final action taken by Faculty Senate:
+Pate final action taken by Faculty Senate:

-Final action(s) Taken:
+inal action(s) Taken: